 You can claim a wide variety of medical expenses for seniors.
 As you will see from the CRA's full list, there are more than a few surprises.
 Some things you can claim include the following products:

-- Air purifiers or filters
+- Air purifiers (with a prescription)

 - Computer products that aid the vision impaired, as long as you have a prescription

 - Cosmetic surgery for medical or reconstructive purposes

 - Crutches can be claimed without a prescription